 After this I signed up for an eBay coaching program.
 We paid $6,000 for it.
 It was money down the drain.

 We became a bronze seller in 3 months, but that was not because of the coaching, but only because I researched, googled and watched multiple YouTube videos.

 They had an entire course on how to build an affiliate website.
 Looking back at it with the knowledge I have now, I know completely that their material wasn’t up to the competition level of today’s internet.

-As you can see, I had my share of failures and I can totally see where you are coming from when you complain that you can’t get traffic and you can’t get sales.
+As you can see, I had my share of failures and I can totally see where you are coming from when you complain that you can’t get traffic to your blog and you can’t generate income.

-Before I started for the third time, I did a lot of Googling.
+Before I started again, I did a lot of googling.

-The site has paid me back $260 and some pending commissions – more than 10 times my original investment.
-(It did take some hard work.)
+The site has paid me back more than 10 times my original investment of $15.
+(It did take hard work.)

 Why did I choose this domain niche?
 When you pick your niche, there are two main things you need to consider:

 There are 330 million registered domains in the internet, over 130,000 domains get registered every day… This is a huge demand, and all these people also need hosting, website building, etc, with a great earning potential.
 Also, the subject of domains has always intrigued me.
 I was always hunting for domains that the previous owners didn’t want any more…